ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Experiments

-To demonstrate the effectiveness of our method, we implement ALIGN on four query-based LiDAR-camera detectors: CMT~\cite{yan_cross_2023}, TransFusion~\cite{bai_transfusion_2022}, FUTR3D~\cite{chen_futr3d_2023}, and SparseFusion~\cite{xie2023sparsefusion}, using MMDetection3D~\cite{mmdet3d2020}.
-For fair comparison, we retain each baselines's backbone, ResNet-50~\cite{he2015deepresiduallearningimage} or VOVNet~\cite{lee2019energygpucomputationefficientbackbone} for image and VoxelNet~\cite{yan_second_2018} for LiDAR.
-Segmentation masks are produced by Mask R-CNN~\cite{he2017mask}, pretrained on nuImages~\cite{caesar_nuscenes_2020}, with FP16 inference at $800{\times}320$ resolution.
-Region of interest (RoI) is defined as $[-54,54]m$ in $X/Y$ and $[-5,3]m$ in $Z$.
-All feature and query embeddings use dimension $D = 256$.
-We follow each baseline’s hyperparameters to ensure a fair comparison.
+\paragraph{Implementation Details.} We implement ALIGN on five query-based LiDAR-camera detectors and retain each baseline’s original backbone and training settings for fair comparison.
+Segmentation masks are generated by Mask R-CNN pretrained on nuImages, sharing the image backbone and performing FP16 inference at $800{\times}320$ resolution.
+The region of interest is set to $[-54,54]$ m in $X/Y$ and $[-5,3]$ m in $Z$, and all feature and query embeddings use dimension $D=256$.
+All models are trained for 20 epochs on 4$\times$A6000 Ada GPUs using AdamW~\cite{loshchilov2019decoupledweightdecayregularization} with a cyclic learning rate policy~\cite{smith_cyclical_2017} and weight decay of $1{\times}10^{-2}$.
+We employ CBGS~\cite{zhu_class-balanced_2019} and AutoAlign~\cite{chen2022deformable} to address class imbalance.